1. Home

 • Cold or clammy skin

-If the person shows one of these signs, he or she may be severely intoxicated or overdosing.
-Call 9‑1‑1 and stay with him or her until help arrives.
+If the person shows one of these signs, or if you are concerned about their health or safety, call 911 and stay with him or her until help arrives.
 A person with one or more of the above signs should never be left alone.
+The Good Samaritan Drug Overdose Act provides some legal protection for people who respond to an overdose in an emergency.

-If you are unsure whether or not someone is seriously intoxicated, call Info‑Santé at 811 or the Centre antipoison du Québec (poison control centre) at 1 800 463‑5060.
+If you are unsure whether or not someone is seriously intoxicated and you do not fear for their immediate health or safety, call Info‑Santé at 811 or the Centre antipoison du Québec (poison control centre) at 1-800-463‑5060.

 Dangers associated with combining different drugs

-Drugs are more dangerous when mixed because this often makes their effects stronger and more intense.
+Drugs are more dangerous when mixed because their effects can be stronger and more intense.
+They may also contain other unexpected toxic substances.
 Taking different drugs at the same time is very risky because the combination of substances can result in unpredictable effects.
 All mixtures of drugs can lead to serious complications and can even be fatal.

-To learn more, read Alcohol and drugs: a combination to avoid.
+To learn more, read Alcohol and other drugs: a combination to avoid.

 Bad trip